Weight Loss Calculator by Goal Date

 Pick your hobbies around their activity level.
 Rather than sitting around and watching television for entertainment, get an audiobook from the library and take a long walk.
 Stretch out your new leanness in a yoga class.
 Learn to build things, or get started on some of those DIY home improvement projects you've been meaning to do.
 Even something as simple as taking the stairs at work or parking far away from the entrance in the store parking lot adds small bits of physical activity to your daily life that add up over the course of the week.

 Altering your habits and changing your lifestyle isn't easy, but the improvements you make will last you for far longer than any fad diet or quick weight-loss fix will.
-If you're serious about losing weight in a healthy way and staying at your goal weight once you reach it, then focus on your lifestyle.
+If you're serious about losing in a healthy way and staying at your goal once you reach it, then focus on your lifestyle.
 Think of it as long-term improvement.
-You may not drop dozens of pounds in a week like some fad diets claim, but your body will be healthier and your lower weight will be much easier to maintain.
+You may not drop dozens of pounds in a week like some fad diets claim, but your body will be healthier and your lower body mass will be much easier to maintain.